crate/cratedb-guide/docs/integrate/prefect/index.md

 ```

 :::{div} sd-text-muted
-Modern Workflow Orchestration.
+Orchestrate modern data workflows in Python.
 :::

 :::{rubric} About
 :::

-[Prefect] is a workflow orchestration framework for building resilient data
-pipelines in Python.
+Use [Prefect] to orchestrate resilient data pipelines in Python.

-Give your team the power to build reliable workflows without sacrificing
+Build reliable workflows without sacrificing development speed.
+Prefect
-development speed.
-Prefect Core combines the freedom of pure Python
+combines the freedom of pure Python with production‑grade resilience,
-development with production-grade resilience, putting you in control of
-your data operations.
-Transform your code into scalable workflows that
+putting you in control of your data operations.
+Turn code into scalable
-deliver consistent results.
+workflows that deliver consistent results.

 :::{rubric} Learn
 :::